tgdwyer/tgdwyer.github.io/_chapters/typescript1.md

 ## Type Annotations Cheat Sheet

-(Each of these features is described in more detail in subsequent sections -- this is just a summary and roadmap)
+(Each of these features is described in more detail in subsequent sections—this is just a summary and roadmap)

 A type annotation begins with `:` and goes after the variable name, but before any assignment.
 Primitive types include `number`, `string`, `boolean`.